 English is taught in mostly mixed-ability groupings, which we believe ensures best progress for all students of all abilities.
 To support this approach, our lessons incorporate a variety of differentiation strategies.
 The use of modelling and scaffolding is embedded in our pedagogy to enable all students to access the learning at the highest possible level.
 A range of assessment approaches are used to identify gaps in learning and address them.
 Low-stakes retrieval assessment tasks are used frequently to consolidate skills or knowledge.
 Live marking is also embedded in department pedagogy to allow students instant feedback on their work and quickly address misconceptions.

-Students keep all work, including assessments, in their exercise books so that they are able to track their progress, and reflect on and refer to prior learning.
+Students keep all work, including assessments, in their exercise books or on a Google classroom, so that they are able to track their progress, and reflect on and refer to prior learning.

 In English lessons, students develop their employability skills.
 They are taught to communicate effectively.
 Progress in reading and spelling is monitored closely in KS3 Literacy lessons.
 As well as progressing in reading skills, in English lessons students develop their skills in functional writing and communication & presentation skills.
 In addition, Students are further encouraged to develop employability skills by effective communication, planning, organising, self-management, teamwork, presenting, problem solving, creativity, initiative, aiming high, leadership and staying positive.

 We have also forged links with local colleges for the provision of an employability session on career paths linked with English.